New Normal Forms For Degree Three Polynomials and Rational Functions: Fixed-point Multiplier Form

 For the other direction, without loss of generality assume that $f$ is in partial fixed-point multiplier form and defined over $K$.
-Since $f$ is defined over $K$, the fixed point equation (first dynatomic polynomial) is defined over $K$ and is Galois invariant.
-If $f$ does not have a set of $\min(\#\Fix(f),3)$ distinct fixed points that are Galois invariant, then there must be a 4th fixed point $x_4$ and a $\sigma \in \Gal(\overline{K}/K)$ so that $\sigma(x_4) = x_i$ for some $i \in \{1,2,3\}$, say $\sigma(x_4) = x_3$.
-If $F'(x_4) = F'(x_3)$, then $f$ has a nontrivial automorphism and we are in condition \eqref{cond_2b}.
+Since $f$ is defined over $K$, the fixed point equation (first dynatomic polynomial) is defined over $K$ and is Galois invariant, and thus $\Fix(f)$ is Galois invariant.
+If $f$ does not have a set of $\min(\#\Fix(f),3)$ distinct fixed points that are Galois invariant, then we must have $\#\Fix(f) > 3$, which implies $\#\Fix(f) = 4$ since $\#\Fix(f) \leq 4$ always.
+Let $\Fix(f) = \{x_1, x_2, x_3,x_4\}$.
+As $f$ is in partial fixed-point multiplier form, we can assume without loss of generality that $x_1$, $x_2$, and $x_3$ equal their multipliers.
+For the 4th fixed point $x_4$ there must be a $\sigma \in \Gal(\overline{K}/K)$ so that $\sigma(x_i) = x_4$ for some $i \in \{1,2,3\}$, say $\sigma(x_3) = x_4$.
+First note that if $f$ has a nontrivial automorphism $\alpha$ it must be order two.
+Recall that automorphisms map fixed points to fixed points, and further can only map fixed points to fixed points with the same multiplier.
+As each $x_i$ is distinct, $x_1$, $x_2$, and $x_3$ all have distinct multipliers, while the multiplier for $x_4$ must equal the multiplier for $x_3$.
+Any automorphism of $f$ must thus fix $x_1$ and $x_2$, while either fixing $x_3$ or mapping $x_3$ to $x_4$, which completely determines all automorphisms of $f$.
+If $f$ has a nontrivial automorphism $\alpha \in \PGL_2$, defined by $\alpha(x_1)=x_1$, $\alpha(x_3) = x_4$, and $\alpha(x_4) = x_3$, we are in condition \eqref{cond_2b}.
 Otherwise, we calculate